Intermodalics/pickit-docs/docs/documentation/picking/temporarily-avoid-unpicked-objects.rst

 The parameters explained
 ------------------------

-Once enabled, 2 parameters need to be configured for the temporary object rejection.
+Once enabled, two parameters need to be configured:

-The **number of run to avoid** is the number of detections an object stays in the avoid list.
+The **number of runs to avoid** is the number of detection runs an object stays in the avoid list.
-For example, if set to 5, a missed object will be pull to the bottom of the list for the 5 next detections.
+For example, when set to 5, an initially unpicked object will be pushed to the bottom of the pickable objects list for the 5 next detections (if detected again).
 After that it will not be deprioritized anymore.

-The **Proximity tolerance** is the distance used to evaluate if a detected object should be avoided.
+The **Proximity tolerance** is the distance used for matching a detection against the avoid list.
-If the pick point of a detected object is within this distance to the pick point of an object of the avoid list, it will be deprioritized.
+If the pick point of a detected object is within this distance to a pick point stored in the avoid list, it will be deprioritized.

-For conveninence, a :guilabel:`Reset` button that clears the avoid list is available.
+For convenience, a :guilabel:`Reset` button that clears the avoid list is available.
 It can be helpful when setting up an application.